quixio/quix-samples/README.md

 See here for a current list of languages.

 **"tags"**
-Additional search filters that show-up in the library.
+Additional search filters that show-up in the samples.
 Pick two or three of the most important tags like "Complexity," "SDK Usage" and "Pipeline State."
-See Quix Library for a current list of tags.
+See Quix Samples for a current list of tags.
 Add new tags with discretion — they may not be accepted.

 **"shortDescription"**
 A unique description of your project.
 Keep it less than 80 characters.

 **"DefaultFile"**
-Defines the default file to show when loading the project in a Code Explorer and is the default file displayed in the code preview in the Quix Library.
+Defines the default file to show when loading the project in a Code Explorer and is the default file displayed in the code preview in the Quix Samples.

 **"EntryPoint"**